Original research · Community data report · Released openly under CC BY 4.0

 Zakat-calculator events by day of week (n = 170).
 The Friday collapse is the most religiously-distinctive weekday signal in the dataset.

-6. The US halal-mortgage market is a four-firm oligopoly by revealed attention
+6. The US halal-mortgage market is a four-firm oligopoly

-Of all halal home-financing click events during the window, the top four firms — Ijara CDC (47.8%), LARIBA (23.5%), University Islamic Financial (14.9%), and Guidance Residential (7.5%) — captured roughly 94%.
+Of all halal home-financing click events during the window, the top four firms - Ijara CDC (47.8%), LARIBA (23.5%), UIF (14.9%), and Guidance Residential (7.5%) - captured roughly 94%.
 The head-to-head comparison shortlists point the same way: Guidance vs. UIF is the dominant consumer comparison at decision time, with 2.5× more shortlist sessions than any other pair.
 Click shares on one platform are shaped by editorial placement and search rankings; the shortlist data is an independent cross-check, and both point to the same four firms.

 Halal home-financing click concentration